TrustlessFi/tcp-genesis/README.md

 ### Creating a distribution round

-To create a distribution round JSON for a given chain, round, token count and private key file:
+To create a distribution round JSON, obtain genesis data from the `tdao-ui` and run the following:

 ```
-yarn run cli create-round <chain-id> <round-id> <token-count> <private-key-file>
+yarn run cli create-round \
+  --genesis-data-file <genesis-data-file> \
+  --round-id <round-id> \
+  --total-token-count <total-token-count> \
+  --private-key-file <private-key-file>
 ```